Duty of Care in Illinois Injury Cases Explained

 • Hospital policies and medical standards in malpractice claims

-Accident reconstruction and visuals
+Accident reconstruction and visual evidence

 Medical and nursing experts